If you give a dog a bath…

 The answer to why dogs go crazy after a bath might be as simple as drying off.
-While we use towels to rub the moisture off our bodies, dogs don’t have that same luxury.
-So they do things like roll around on the carpet, your bed, the couch, etc., — and shake their hair in the wind.
-Simple as that.
+If you’ve ever seen a dog shake vigorously after a swim, this behavior won’t seem odd.
+A wet dog will shake, yes, but they may also do things like roll around on the carpet, your bed, or the couch, to get dry.

-Frenetic Random Activity Periods happen to pretty much every dog, especially young ones.
+Frenetic Random Activity Periods, otherwise known as the zoomies, happen to pretty much every dog, especially young ones.
 Everything is just SO FUN, suddenly, and they cannot possibly contain their excitement.
-It generally happens on a pretty regular schedule — maybe an evening wrestle is the norm at your house — which means getting that out of your dog’s system before bath is a wise choice.
+Baths may very well bring out the zoomies.